Jules Maigret

-Jules Maigret (/fr/), or simply Maigret, is a fictional French police detective, a commissaire ("commissioner") of the Paris Brigade Criminelle (Direction Régionale de la Police Judiciaire de Paris:36, Quai des Orfèvres), created by writer Georges Simenon.
-The character's full name is Jules Amédée François Maigret.
+Jules Maigret (/fr/), or simply Maigret, is a fictional French police detective created by writer Georges Simenon.
+He is divisional commissaire ("Chief Inspector") of the criminal brigade of the judicial police, based at 36, Quai des Orfèvres, Paris.The character's full name is Jules Amédée François Maigret.
 (Note: In Maigret's Revolver (page 7) his name is revealed by the narrator to be Jules-Joseph Anthelme Maigret.)

-Between 1931 and 1972, 75 novels and 28 short stories about Maigret were published, starting with Pietr-le-Letton ("The Strange Case of Peter the Lett") and concluding with Maigret et Monsieur Charles ("Maigret and Monsieur Charles").
+Between 1930 and 1972, 75 novels and 28 short stories about Maigret were published, starting with Pietr-le-Letton (Pietr the Latvian) and concluding with Maigret et Monsieur Charles (Maigret and Monsieur Charles).
 The novels and stories have been translated into more than 50 languages.

 The Maigret stories have also received numerous film, television, and radio adaptations.
-Penguin Books published new translations of 75 books in the series over as many months.
-The project was begun in November 2013 by translators David Bellos, Anthea Bell, and Ros Schwartz.
+Penguin Books published new translations of 75 books in the series over as many months from November 2013.

 Character

 Creation

 Marcel Guillaume, a celebrated French police commissioner, pictured giving evidence in 1932.
 He has been seen as a possible inspiration for Maigret.

+In the spring of 1929, Simenon set off for a tour of northern France, Belgium and Holland in his boat, the Ostrogoth.
+He had begun contributing detective stories to a new magazine called Détective and also published popular novels, mainly with the publisher Fayard.

+During his northern tour, Simenon wrote three popular novels which featured a police inspector named Maigret: Train de nuit (Night Train), La femme rousse (The Red-Headed Woman) and La maison de l'inquiétude (The House of Anxiety).
+He began working on Train de nuit, or possibly Pietr-le-Letton (Pietr the Latvian), in September 1929 when the Ostrogoth was undergoing repairs in the Dutch city of Delfzijl.

+On his return to Paris in April 1930, Simenon completed Pietr-le-Letton, the first novel in which inspector Maigret of the Paris mobile crime brigade was a fully developed character.
+The novel was serialised in Fayard's magazine Ric et Rac later that year.
+Simenon considered this the first "true" Maigret novel, and it was the first fictional work to appear under Simenon's real name.

-The character of Maigret was invented by Simenon while drinking in a cafe and imagining a Parisian policeman: "a large powerfully built gentleman...a pipe, a bowler hat, a thick overcoat."
-Maigret was reputed to be based on Marcel Guillaume, an actual French detective, although Simenon himself variously claimed not to remember the inspiration or that Maigret was influenced by Simenon's own father.
+Simenon stated that he invented Maigret while drinking in a cafe and imagining a Parisian policeman: "a large powerfully built gentleman...a pipe, a bowler hat, a thick overcoat."
+Maigret was reputed to be based on Marcel Guillaume, an actual French detective, although Simenon variously claimed not to remember the inspiration or that Maigret was influenced by his father.

 Biographers Thomas Narcejac and Fenton Bresler both see Simenon himself in his creation.